David Shelley: 2003: David Shelley and Bluestone

 In 2003, David Shelley & Bluestone was voted by the South Florida Blues Society (SFBS) to perform at the Riverwalk Blues & Music Festival in Fort Lauderdale.

 In 2007, David Shelley & Bluestone was chosen to represent SFBS at the Blues Foundation's International Blues Challenge in Memphis, Tennessee, where the band was a top 10 finalist.

 In 2008, Shelley put out a promotional CD of live recordings made during the band's long-running residency at Fort Lauderdale jazz and blues cafe O'Hara's.

 In 2010, Charles Gasper from the Mud Ponies relocated to South Florida to play bass in Bluestone.
 In April, David Shelley & Bluestone won the SunFest Rock n' Roll Shootout, a four-week battle of the bands competition that awarded the band opening slot for the Charlie Daniels Band at downtown West Palm Beach's annual SunFest.

 In June, 2011, David Shelley & Bluestone performed at Festival International de Jazz de Montréal with Michael Tovar from Blues Farm on lead guitar.

-Dave Scott, from legendary South Florida 1980s band Tuff Luck (subject of 2015 documentary), joined Bluestone as lead guitarist.
-The band gained popularity and was able to raise funds from fans and supporters to record David Shelley's first CD release.
+Dave Scott, from the South Florida 1980s band Tuff Luck (subject of 2015 documentary), joined Bluestone as lead guitarist.
+The band gained popularity and was able to raise funds from fans and supporters to record Shelley's first CD release.